dpak11/tokeniser/README.md

 ### Tokie format

-Here is a sample Tokie output containing your encrypted `data`, token `expiration` limit and the `signature`.
+Here is a sample Tokie output containing your encrypted `data`, token `expiration` period and the `signature`.
-This will be base64 encoded and used as a token.
+Further this will be base64 encoded and used as a token.

 ```
 {